-What are IDS and IPS?
+What is the Difference Between IDS and IPS?

 IDS and IPS systems are important factors in any network.
 They work in tandem to keep bad actors out of your personal or corporate networks.